 The Honors Thesis

-The honors thesis is a reflection of the student’s special interests, its acceptance, dependent upon an appropriate mixture of research and analysis, relies upon the judgement of the advisor and director of studies.
+The honors thesis is a reflection of the student’s special interests, its acceptance, dependent upon an appropriate mixture of research and analysis, relies upon the judgment of the advisor and director of studies.
 It is expected that this major paper will constitute work of the highest quality in investigating a problem of concern to scholars or practitioners.
 Although an intensive study of relevant theoretical and research literatures is the underpinning of the thesis, students are encouraged to augment this scholarly based with field data whenever possible.

 Students are selected by the director of studies of the sociology tutorial program and the Honors Tutorial College on the basis of superior ability and sustained motivation.
 We look for good scores on standardized tests (30 composite score on the ACT or a combined score of 1300 on the SAT), but we also require a good high school record (class standing in the top 10%).
 An interview with the director of studies is required for acceptance into our program.
 Recommendations from two high school teachers are required.
 The personalized aspects of the tutorial system occasionally make it possible for us to accept students who have not performed well on standardized measure of ability but who demonstrate exceptional aptitude in other ways.
-The deadline for application for admission is December 1st, and admission interviews are held in January.
+The priority deadline for application for admission is December 1st, and admission interviews are held in January.